EYWilliamForero/battleship/README.md

 # battleship
-This is a video game  where i put on practice the knoledge about js and something about express
+This is a video game  where i put on practice the knowledge about js and something about express